Gavin Sheets Preview, Player Props: White Sox vs. Padres

-On Friday, Gavin Sheets (.111 slugging percentage in past 10 games, with no homers) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:40 PM ET.
+Gavin Sheets -- with a slugging percentage of .192 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox versus the San Diego Padres, with Michael Wacha on the mound, on September 30 at 7:10 PM ET.

 Sportsbook Promo Codes